-Verbal: 148 Quantitative: 148 Analytical Writing: 3.5

-Comparable GMAT scores may also be acceptable.
-The GRE/GMAT code for NKU is 1574.
+Verbal: 148 Quantitative: 148 Analytical Writing: 3.5 Comparable GMAT scores may also be acceptable.
+The

 While not required, recommendation letters (at most two) from individuals qualified to comment on your potential success in both a graduate program and in the Computer Information Technology are encouraged.